michael-wall/rabbit-mq-demo/README.md

   - https://learn.liferay.com/w/dxp/cloud/platform-services/using-a-custom-service
   - Ensure you have sufficient resources (memory, CPU and instances) check the 'Plan and Usage' screen in Liferay PaaS to see available resources.
   - The memory and cpu assigned to the custom services / client extension are fairly arbitrary, the rabbitmq memory and cpu can be reduced e.g. to memory 2048 and cpu 1 if resources are scarce.
-- The rabbitmqlistener class has additional logging for troubleshooting and demonstration purposes only e.g. the OAuth Access Token is logged.
+- The classes have additional logging for troubleshooting and demonstration purposes only e.g. the JWT and the OAuth Access Token are logged etc.
 - The rabbitmqlistener is deployed as a Liferay PaaS custom service for convenience.
   - In a realworld scenario the listener would be outside of Liferay PaaS and built with another framework or technologies.
   - The use of a custom service shows that the listener can run completely outside of Liferay DXP, using OAuth 2 and the headless REST APIs to interact with Liferay DXP.